Impact on local services

 Waste and recycling services

-Our health and adult social care services department have been working in partnership with care providers across the borough to ensure that relevant steps are being taken to minimise the risks of the virus for both staff and residents.
+Our health and adult social care services department have been working in partnership with care providers across the borough to keep day centre services open where possible and deliver alternative outreach support where appropriate.
+Relevant steps are being taken to minimise the risks of the virus for both staff and residents.

 This GOV.UK page is regularly updated by the Government and includes the latest information on shielding vulnerable individuals.